O-MAREI/alx-low_level_programming/README.md

 # alx-low_level_programming
-ALX low level programming repository.
+Repository containing all low level programming exercises for the ALX Africa Software Engineering Programme, sponsored by the Mastercard Foundation.